 Plans for regular supervisory meetings, to be held a minimum of once per week: On-site Field Instructor Off-site Supervisor (if applicable) Day and time Wednesdays at 10:30 a.m.
-Place of meeting Supervisor's Office Structure of meeting (individual, group, in- person, teleconference) Individual and in-person.
+Place of meeting Supervisor's Office Structure of meeting (individual, group, inperson, teleconference) Individual and in-person.
 In case of an emergency, how will you contact your supervisor?
-Phone or page supervisor at the following numbers: OR (Pager).
-Procedure for contacting others in placement setting for emergency consultation If supervisor is unavailable, contact program manager or social worker on call by pager.
+Phone or page supervisor at the following numbers:OR(Pager).
+Procedure for contacting others in placement setting for emergency consultation If supervisor is unavailable, contact call by pager. t program manager or social worker on